 Selecting the right software for the transition to the new lease standard is challenging.
-No system will likely meet every user’s needs, but you can use this tool to assess your requirements and make an educated choice.
+No system will likely meet every user’s needs, but you can use this Lease Accounting Software Buyer's Guide to assess your requirements and make an educated choice.
 Contact LeaseCrunch today to learn how we can support you as you evaluate which software is the best choice for your firm and your clients.

 LeaseCrunch® provides a comprehensive, cloud-based software solution to help companies implement the new lease accounting standards.
 Built with the CPA firm in mind, LeaseCrunch is designed to accommodate the needs for companies with large, complex portfolios, while still being a cost-effective solution for companies with as few as 1-5 leases.